-Deposit assistance for homeless households moving into housing includes deposit or other onetime move-in financial assistance to help a household who is currently experiencing homelessness to be able to move back into housing.
-Other assistance includes one-time financial support that is directly tied to housing stability.
+Deposit assistance for homeless households moving into housing includes deposit or other onetime financial assistance to help a household who is currently experiencing homelessness to be able to move back into housing.

-Examples of eligible types of financial assistance payments are payments towards deposit and/or first month's rent costs or other move-in expenses for a housing unit (apartment, rented room, etc.) for which the household has signed a lease or has been accepted by the landlord and is going to sign a lease as soon as deposit and first month's rent is secured; or a car repair that ensures an adult in the household can continue to work, and in turn, afford monthly rent.
+Examples of eligible types of financial assistance payments are payments towards deposit and/or first month's rent costs or other move-in expenses for a housing unit (apartment, rented room, etc.) for which the household has signed a lease or has been accepted by the landlord and is going to sign a lease as soon as deposit and first month's rent is secured.

-Example of an eligible household is a household who is staying at a shelter and has identified an apartment to rent, however the household does not have the funds to pay for the deposit.
+An example of eligible households includes a family who is staying at a shelter and has identified an apartment to rent, however the family does not have the funds to pay for the deposit.